France sees surge in army recruitment enquiries after attacks

 "All of the armed forces are seeing increased numbers."

-Commandant Reynald Tambour at Paris's airforce recruitment centre said inquiries about joining had risen from five or six a day normally to more than 20 in the last few days.
+Commandant Reynald Tambour at Paris's airforce recruitment center said inquiries about joining had risen from five or six a day normally to more than 20 in the last few days.

 The attacks by gunmen and suicide bombers on cafes and a concert hall packed with rock fans in Paris and outside the Stade de France sports stadium on the northern outskirts of the capital were the most deadly in France since World War Two.